STACY IGNOFFO, MSW

-Stacy joined SUHI in January 2017 and serves as a Program Manager.
-In this capacity, she oversees and provides direction to the implementation of some of SUHI’s community health worker interventions.
+Stacy joined SUHI in January 2017 as a Program Manager, and now serves as the Director of Community Health Innovations.
+In this capacity, she leads and provides direction to SUHI’s Community Health Innovations Strategy and SUHI’s community health worker interventions, including the Center for CHW Research, Outcomes and Workforce Development (SUHI’s CHW training and consultation center).
 Stacy has extensive experience developing and implementing public health initiatives, building collaborative projects, engaging diverse stakeholders, and applying for and managing grants and contracts.
 She has designed, developed and implemented numerous programs designed to improve health outcomes and reduce disparities.
 These include community-based public health initiatives, community-engaged research projects, and initiatives that address policy and systems changes.

 Prior to joining SUHI, Stacy served as Executive Director of the Chicago Asthma Consortium and Senior Director of Programs at Respiratory Health Association where she utilized her knowledge of coalition building, non-profit management and administration, program and policy development and implementation to lead lung health activities.